chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-discovery-onboarding/index.md

 * `eligible`: this cluster is ready to enroll with Chainguard Enforce.
 * `enrolled`: this cluster is already enrolled in Enforce.

-In order for a cluster to be eligible, it must either have a public endpoint with no access control or, if it does have access control, it must give Chainguard Enforce access.
+In order for a cluster to be eligible, it must either have a public endpoint with no access control or, if it does have access control, it must give Chainguard access.
 If a cluster isn't supported, it's typically because of locked down control planes; for example, bastion or control plane authorized networks on GKE.

 There are currently three options for how you can use Discovery: using the Chainguard Enforce Console, the `chainctl cluster discover` command, or the Chainguard Terraform provider.

 ### Option 1 — Chainguard Enforce Console

 You can discover workloads running in your various cloud accounts through the Chainguard Enforce Console.
-After logging in to the Console, there will be a `Discover` button at the top-right of the list of clusters.
+After logging into the Console, there will be a **Discover** button at the top-right of the list of clusters.

 ![Screenshot from the Chainguard Enforce Console.
 The Clusters tab is selected, showing one cluster already enrolled in Enforce.
 There is a button at the top right of the clusters table that reads "Discover".](discover-button.png)